powerhome/oss-guide/README.md

 Please refer to [the contributing.md file](Contributing.md) for information about how to get involved.
 We welcome issues, questions, and pull requests.

 ## Maintainers
-- Ashley Wolf: awolf@verizonmedia.com
-- Gil Yehuda: gyehuda@verizonmedia.com

-Thank you to Megan Leney and Ben Pearson for helping us refine this guide.
+- Ben Langfeld: blangfeld@powerhrg.com

 ## License

-This guide is inspired by, and some sections are derivative of a similar guide published by Google.
-Their work and ours is licensed under CC-BY-4.0.
+This guide is based on [the Verizon Media OSS guide](https://github.com/VerizonMedia/oss-guide), which is in turn inspired by, and some sections are derivative of a similar guide published by [Google](https://opensource.google.com/docs/using/license/).
+Their work and ours is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).